 Will you take on my claim?

-We do a free assessment of your claim that generally takes about 48 hours.
+We do a free assessment of your claim that generally involves a 45 minute phone call and an answer within 48 hours.

 What if my abuse was non-violent?

 Current research tells us that the impact of trauma is less about what happened to you and more of how you made sense of what happened to you.
 This is particularly the case with child sexual abuse where there is silence and shame attached to the trauma.

 It happened years ago, is it too late?

 Time limits do apply but we have won claims where the abuse occurred over 50 years ago.
 Do not delay in getting legal advice or delay in making a claim.
 Most of clients were abused or injured over 20 years ago and some over 40 years ago.